Citation, DOI & article data

 - femur and tibia most common, especially medial distal femur

-- arises from cortex, being attached to underlying cortex at origin; intramedullary extension is rare
+- arises from the cortex, being attached to the underlying cortex at origin; intramedullary extension is rare

 Typically seen as a broad-based surface soft-tissue mass causing extrinsic erosion of thickened underlying diaphyseal cortex and perpendicular periosteal reaction extending into the soft-tissue component:

-- predominantly chondroid matrix results in a lesion that is low in attenuation on CT images and hyperintense on T2 weighted MR images and tends to “wrap around” the circumference of the bone
+- predominantly chondroid matrix results in a lesion that is low in attenuation on CT images and hyperintense on T2 weighted MR images and tend to “wrap around” the circumference of the bone

-- a periosteal reaction common, as sunburst pattern (radiating from bone surface) or a Codman triangle
+- a periosteal reaction common, as sunburst pattern (radiating from the bone surface) or a Codman triangle

-- it may appear hyperintense on T2 sequence which represents its chondroid matrix.
+- it may appear hyperintense on the T2 sequence which represents its chondroid matrix.

 - reactive marrow changes are commonly seen at MR imaging, but true marrow invasion is rare 2

-- it is difficult to differentiate periosteal osteosarcoma from the conventional high grade osteosarcoma at imaging, however conventional osteosarcomas involve entire circumference of cortex and show intramedullary extension.
+- it is difficult to differentiate periosteal osteosarcoma from the conventional high-grade osteosarcoma at imaging, however, conventional osteosarcomas involve the entire circumference of the cortex and show intramedullary extension.